- Will you run my Workers Compensation claim on a No Win No Fee basis?

 You may also be entitled to statutory workers’ compensation if you were injured travelling to or from work, but making a common law claim is less likely.
 Depending on the circumstances, you might also be entitled to additional compensation through CTP insurance if a vehicle was involved.

-You can bring the common law claim against your employer but your employer’s insurer (usually Workcover Queensland) will be responsible for paying you compensation if you are successful with your claim.
+Once your statutory claim ends, you can bring a further common law claim for damages which is made against your employer.
+The workplace insurer will still be responsible for paying you compensation if you are successful with your common law claim.

 If you were injured at the premises of another company, you may also have a public liability claim to make in addition to your workers compensation claim.